Ed-Dikke synagogue

-The ed-Dikke Synagogue, located 3 km north of the Sea of Galilee on the eastern bank of the Jordan River in what are the Golan Heights (Jaulan), was an ancient synagogue dating from around the 5th century CE.
+The ed-Dikke Synagogue is an ancient Jewish synagogue, located 3 km north of the Sea of Galilee on the eastern bank of the Jordan River in what are the Golan Heights, (Jaulan), Syria.
+The synagogue was completed in the c.
+5th century CE.

 History

 The synagogue, located at a site known as Khirbet ed-Dikke, was first identified by Gottlieb Schumacher in the 1880s.

 In 1905, Heinrich Kohl and Carl Watzinger briefly investigated the site.